 Childbirth puts women at risk for pelvic floor disorders, such as urinary or fecal incontinence and pelvic organ prolapse, where the uterus or vagina “falls” from its usual position.
-It is estimated that as they age, more than 20% of women are affected with some type of pelvic floor related disorder.
+It is estimated that as they age, more than 20 percent of women are affected with some type of pelvic floor related disorder.

 We offer both surgical and non-surgical options and individualize treatment to meet each patient’s needs and lifestyle.